CUTLER-H2020/DataCrawlers/Environmental/ANT_ENV_IMEC/README.md

 ## Decription

+### Folder structure
+* [imeccrawler](imeccrawler/): sources of the crawler
+* [dist](dist/): All the needed libraries

+### Crawler description
 Crawler to get data from several sensors in Antwerp from IMEC API:
 * from four rain gauges located at the city of Antwerp
 * from six οpen water level sensors located at the city of Antwerp
 * from three pressure sensors located at the city of Antwerp

-### Folder structure
-* [imeccrawler](imeccrawler/): sources of the crawler
-* [dist](dist/): All the needed libraries

 |Language|Origin|Credentials needed| Schedulling|Notes|
 | ------------- | ------------- | ------------- | ------------- |------------- |
 |Java|API|Yes|-|This data is private |